Ntwali-Josue/tronald-trump/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Credits goes to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for providing the designs used.
 - etc

 ## 📝 License